-'''

 -mode(compile).

-'''

 Execution of interpreted code is slower than compiled code.
 If much of the execution takes place in interpreted code, it can be worthwhile to compile it, although the compilation itself takes a little while.
-Also, native can be supplied instead of compile.
-This compiles the script using the native flag and may or may not be worthwhile depending on the escript characteristics.

 As mentioned earlier, a script can contains precompiled beam code.
 In a precompiled script, the interpretation of the script header is the same as in a script containing source code.
 This means that you can make a beam file executable by prepending the file with the lines starting with #! and %%! mentioned above.
 In a precompiled script, the main/1 function must be exported.